PurpurMC/PurpurDocs/src/content/docs/purpur/configuration.md

+---
+title: Configuration
+description: A guide in my new Starlight docs site.
+---

 This page details the various configuration settings exposed by Purpur in the purpur.yml file.

 If you want information on settings in paper.yml, spigot.yml, bukkit.yml and server.properties you should see their respective documentation pages.